-SEED users can also upload completed payment and enrollment dispute forms within SEED, using the Dispute Upload tab.
+SEED users can also upload completed Payment and Enrollment Dispute Forms within SEED, using the Dispute Upload tab.
 SEED users can either browse to the desired file or drag and drop it into the Dispute Upload screen.
-After uploading the file, SEED users receive an email notification of the submission, and the ER&R team will complete processing the file in exactly the same manner as dispute files submitted through EFT.
+After uploading the file, SEED users receive an email notification of the submission, and the ER&R contractor will complete processing the file in exactly the same manner as dispute files submitted through EFT.